The Body Voice Centre was established in Footscray (Melbourne, Australia) in 1994 in what had been the Footscray Squash Centre.

 The Centre includes a large (9 x 12m) rehearsal studio known as Helen’s Studio in memory of Helen Sharp.
 Helen’s studio has 6m ceilings, plenty of natural light from the north-facing windows, a polished floor and upstairs a viewing gallery.

-There is also a smaller (6 x 9m) carpeted studio with a large balcony room, and a small music room in what once was the women’s showers.
+There is also a smaller (6 x 9m) carpeted studio with a large balcony room, and a music room in what once was the women’s showers.
+The small studio how has a wet bar for art activities.

 There are associated toilet and kitchen facilities which have just been renovated and upgraded.
 The studios and facilities are available for hire to performers and others in related fields.